What Service Do You Require?

 Please note that we cannot accept personal checks or debit cards.

 Please note: All documents must be originals.
 Copies of documents, including those certified by notaries, cannot be accepted.
 All documents submitted must be original records, bearing the official seal of the issuing authority.

-Upon compilation of the above documents, please schedule a passport appointment at the American Citizens Services section of the U.S. Embassy or the consulate closest to your residence.
+Upon compilation of the above documents, please schedule a passport appointment at the American Citizens Services unit of the nearest U.S. Embassy or Consulate.